mernst/basic-stats/README.md

 2. Run `./gradlew compile` to compile Basic Statistics.

-4. Run `./gradlew test` to run unit tests.
+4. Run `./gradlew build` to compile and run tests.

 5. Run `./gradlew clean` whenever you want to clean up the project (i.e., delete all generated files).